-Embrace different formats.
+- Embrace different formats.
 For instance, insert visuals to break the monotony of a seemingly endless series of text.
-You can also create infographics to liven up content, say for example, a list of statistics.
+You can also create infographics to liven up content, say, for example, a list of statistics.
 Use animated visuals to explain complex procedures.
 For instance, an animated GIF that demonstrates the steps of a procedure is more effective as a learning tool than a chunk of text.
-It is the next best thing to attending a workshop and seeing a demonstrator perform the steps right in front of you.
+It is the next best thing to attend a workshop and see a demonstrator perform the steps right in front of you.

 Learn about the ten most useful tools that you can incorporate into your eLearning courses to get your content to stick and resonate with your audience here.

 If your eLearning course starts to sound like a scholarly journal, you will lose your audience.
 Learners don’t respond well to online instruction that does not take into account their level of understanding.
 Learners should be able to understand your meaning easily.
 Using conversational vocabulary will help you achieve this.
 Say things like “let’s try this,” rather than “you should do this.”